jeff4/bionotes.github.io/_comp/javascript.md

 	1. [Basic password protection vs. team login protection](https://docs.netlify.com/security/secure-access-to-sites/site-protection/#basic-password-protection-versus-team-login-protection)
 	1. [Protect your site with a single shared password](https://docs.netlify.com/security/secure-access-to-sites/site-protection/#protect-your-site-with-a-basic-password)
 * Also, this is an interesting [Oct 2023 post](https://github.com/lucia-auth/lucia/discussions/1231) by the creator of the Lucia auth library.
 Found at 1:33 of this [YouTube video](https://www.youtube.com/watch?v=S37uRvBr65k)

+### 6/20/2024
 * Created dev.to account and found this April, 2024 [article](https://dev.to/snikidev/astrojs-as-an-alternative-to-nextjs-pushing-the-limits-30ga) by Nikita Kakuev on how the Astro approach (if not necessarily the Astro framework) is the future.
 "The future is simple, vanilla JS because simplicity always wins."
+* Found this 2022 piece by Stas Klymenko with a [Node.js Roadmap for Beginners](https://dev.to/hellnar/nodejs-roadmap-for-beginners-25ml).
+Starts with theory/fundamentals bfore building CRUD / MERN servers.
+Also covers authentication of JWT vs. Sessions.
+* Started rereading Flanagan's O'Reilly book on Javascript, 7th Edition (2020).